Seanachaí is the Gaelic word for Storyteller.

 Jeff is thrilled to join the Seanachaí ensemble, having completed wonderful runs of Sean O'Casey's The Shadow of a Gunman (Mr. Maguire) and Scenes from the Big Picture (Paul Foggarty).
 Other Chicago theatre credits include the title role in Bertolt Brecht's Galileo and Dr. Treves in The Elephant Man (the side project), various roles with Caffeine Theatre, Griffin Theatre, and New Leaf Theatre.
 In January, Jeff will be seen in the U.S. premiere of Simon Stephens' Punk Rock, with Griffin Theatre Company.
 Jeff received his BFA in acting from The Theatre School at DePaul University.

-Barbara has been a company member with Seanachaí since 2005 and has performed in The Shadow of a Gunman, Dancing at Lughnasa, Our Father, Scenes From The Big Picture, War and Bold Girls.
-Other Chicago credits include Twelfth Night (City Lit); Othello, Romeo & Juliet, Macbeth, Taming of the Shrew, Julius Caesar (Crew of Patches); Whatís Wrong With Angry, Nine (Circle Theatre); Sin: A Cardinal Deposed, Southern Baptist Sissies, and A Bee in Her Sonnet (Baliwick Repertory).
-She has also worked with Victory Gardens Theatre, Remy Bumppo, Next Theatre, Collaboraction, Backstage Theatre, Chicago Jewish Theatre, and Infamous Commonwealth.
-Regionally, Barbara has worked with Kenley Players in Ohio, The MUNY in St. Louis and the Pittsburgh Civic Light Opera.
+Barbara has been a company member with Seanachai since 2005 and has appeared in In Pigeon House, The Shadow of a Gunman, Dancing at Lughnasa, Our Father, Scenes from the Big Picture, War, and Bold Girls.
+She most recently appeared in Hedda Gabler at Writerís Theatre and will soon be appearing in the World premiere of Ike Holterís Exit Strategy with Jackalope Theatre.
+Other Chicago credits include Twelfth Night (City Lit); Othello, Romeo & Juliet, Macbeth, Taming of the Shrew, Julius Caesar (Crew of Patches); Whatís Wrong With Angry, Nine (Circle Theatre); Sin: A Cardinal Deposed, Southern Baptist Sissies, and A Bee in Her Sonnet (Bailiwick Repertory).
+She has also worked with Victory Gardens Theatre, Remy Bumppo, Next Theatre Collaboraction, Backstage Theatre, Chicago Jewish Theatre and Infamous Commonwealth.
+Regionally Barbara has worked with Kenley Players in Ohio, The MUNY in St. Louis and the Pittsburgh Civic Light Opera.

 Jacquelyn joined the company in May of 2001 after appearing as Danaan in their Jeff award winning production of Ann Noble's The Pagans.
 Jacquelyn also appeared in Seanachaí's productions of Dylan, Drink Me, and Bold Girls, and served as Seanachaíís Artistic Director from 2003-2008.
 Other Chicago credits include House of Blue Leaves (Shattered Globe Theatre), Angel City (American Theatre Company), Eloise and Ray (Roadworks Productions), and Brutality of Fact (Eclipse Theatre Company).
 She participated in the Steppenwolf Ensemble Training Project where she appeared as Loretta in Featuring Loretta, and has also worked with Northlight Theatre and Circle Theatre.
 She received an MFA in Acting from Indiana University.